Amiodarone Lawsuit Information – Is Amiodarone a Lifesaver or Killer Drug?

 If you or a loved one died or suffered serious side effects from taking amiodarone, you may be eligible for substantial compensation.
 In this post we explain how to make a claim for monetary damages against the makers of amiodarone.

-Our law firm is currently investigating claims and accepting amiodarone death and injury cases nationwide.
+Our law firm is currently investigating claims and accepting amiodarone death and injury cases in California, New Jersey and West Virginia.
 Our contact information appears throughout this post in bold.
 We invite victims or their families to contact us for a no obligation evaluation of your case.
 The time to file an amiodarone lawsuit, however, is limited.
 (More on that below.)

 Amiodarone and Simvastatin (Zocor)